TABLE OF CONTENTS

 Now that you have a list of seed keywords it’s time to pick one and expand it to find related and long tail terms.
 If you are unsure what seed to start with, pick the one that is closest to what your business sells.

-The aim of this step is to expand the seed keyword to find a list of related phrases.
-This results in an extensive library of terms that you’ll then need to organise, prioritise and use in your content plan.
+The aim of this step is to expand the seed keyword to find a list of related terms.
+This results in an extensive library of keywords that you’ll then need to organise, prioritise and use in your content plan.

 There are three methods you can use to expand your keyword list.